 Student dress and appearance reflects in both a positive and negative way upon the school and the student body.
-Dress which is distracting to the educational process or presents a health or safety hazard (as determined by the building administration) will not be allowed.
+Dress, which is distracting to the educational process or presents a health or safety hazard (as determined by the building administration), will not be allowed.
 Violations may result in disciplinary action or removal from school or school activities.
 The following are examples of dress styles that are unacceptable:

-- Hats, bandanas/scarves, blankets or hoods worn in the building. - Failure to wear shoes. - Clothes that do not adequately cover the body; i.e. no halter tops, bare midriffs, mesh clothing, spaghetti straps, miniskirts.
+- Hats, bandanas/scarves, blankets or hoods worn in the building. - Failure to wear shoes. - Clothes that do not adequately cover the body and undergarments; i.e. no halter tops, bare midriffs, mesh clothing, spaghetti straps, miniskirts.
 No short shorts (min. of 4 in. inseam).
-Sleeveless tops should be at least 2 inches wide on the shoulder. - "Sagging" pants or shorts worn below the normal waistline. - Clothing or jewelry which expresses any profanity, hate messages, sexually suggestive pictures or phrases, and/or is degrading. - Clothing or jewelry that advertises alcohol, drugs, tobacco or weapons. - Coats worn in the classrooms except with teacher permission.
+Sleeveless tops should be at least 2 inches wide on the shoulder. - "Sagging" pants or shorts worn below the normal waistline. - Clothing or jewelry which expresses any profanity, hate messages, sexually suggestive pictures or phrases, and/or is degrading. - Clothing or jewelry that advertises alcohol, drugs, tobacco or weapons. - Coats worn in the classrooms except with teacher permission. - The administration will make the determination on whether dress items or accessories are disruptive to the educational process.